 Baccano! kicks off its three-way train hijacking when a cultist shoots the Flying Pussyfoot's cheerful redheaded young conductor at the Deadly Closing Credits.
 Or so it seems.
 The gunshot is for the cultist's death, after said young conductor kicks the gun out of his hand and turns it on him.
 Then the young conductor makes his "corpse" by nabbing a second hijacker and shaving his face off with railroad tracks.
 Then the young conductor decides he's going to deal with this whole train hijacking situation by going on a blood-soaked killing spree.
 And thus the Rail Tracer is born.
 For bonus points, he even hangs a lampshade.

-Attack on Titan: Carla Yeager, Eren's mother, may be the most iconic instance of this trope in recent memory.
-She gets devoured by a titan in the first episode to motivate Eren to kill all the titans and to show how violent the series is.
+Attack on Titan: Carla Yeager, Eren's mother.
+She gets devoured by a Titan in the first episode to motivate Eren to kill all the Titans and to show how violent the series is.

-In the 3rd episode of animated Adventures of Maya the Honeybee, a dragonfly eats a fly just after Maya gets to know the fly.
+In the 3rd episode of the animated Adventures of Maya the Honeybee, a dragonfly eats a fly just after Maya gets to know the fly.
 It is maybe the only named character to die.

 The anime of Magic Knight Rayearth turns Presea into this.
 She's featured prominently in the opening and closing credits and starts the same way she did in the manga: a quirky blacksmith who becomes a Cool Big Sis to the girls, with an added scene where she fights off some monsters.
 In the sixth episode, Ascot and his creatures destroy her house and she's killed in the collapse, underlining how high the stakes are.
 (Her Death by Adaptation isn't forgotten and more ramifications happen in the second season.)